 You will find what the franchisor deems important in regard to the financial information and performance of the franchise system.

 - Item 19: Includes the financial information about the performance of the franchise system.

 Note that the FTC does not require Item 19.
 However, it can provide important information on earnings or claims.

 Consider a Caring Senior Service Franchise

-If you have any questions or would like more information about the possibility of becoming a Caring Senior Service franchisee, don't hesitate to contact us.
+If you have any questions or would like to review our FDD, don't hesitate to contact us.